coreos/etcd-operator/doc/user/cluster_tls.md

 $ kubectl create secret generic etcd-server-tls --from-file=server-ca.crt --from-file=server.crt --from-file=server.key
 ```

-etcd-operator will mount this secret at `/etc/etcdtls/member/server-tls/` for each etcd member pod in the cluster.
+etcd operator will mount this secret at `/etc/etcdtls/member/server-tls/` for each etcd member pod in the cluster.

 ### operatorSecret